-Is the person n Please record o naking the report expressing their own concerns, or passing o letails below: n those of f somebody else?
-Are there any i Are there any immediate signs for concern (physical, behavioural emotional or indirect)?
-Any other relev rant information (distinguish between fact and opinion).
-Previo ous conce rns etc. Is the learner safe? (if no please contact the DSO/L immediately) Do not send an email or leave a phone message.
-If you are unable to contact a DSO/L then please speak to a member of the ESE Leadership Team Print Name: Signature Date:
+Is the person making the report expressing their own concerns, or passing on those of somebody else?
+Please record details below:

+Are there any immediate signs for concern (physical, behavioural emotional or indirect)?

+Any other relevant information (distinguish between fact and opinion).
+Previous concerns etc.

+Is the learner safe? (if no please contact the DSO/L immediately) Do not send an email or leave a phone message.
+If you are unable to contact a DSO/L then please speak to a member of the ESE Leadership Team Print Name:

+Signature

+Date: